 Despite their small size, the rooms of the Guest House Oku are comfortable and modern.
 Like many hotels in Japan, however, you do need to share the bathroom with other guests.
 Luckily, the owner keeps the shared bathroom as spotless as the rest of the place.

-The hotel is in the center of the city, making it a convenient place to stay when you want to explore the surrounding area.
+The hotel is in the centre of the city, making it convenient for exploring the surrounding historical area.
 You also get free WiFi and air conditioning here.

 Address: Omiyacho 1-1-6